HubofPraise/Steghub_Devops_Projects/LEMP STACK IMPLEMENTATION/LEMP PROJECT.md

 ![image](./IMAGES/bare-bone.PNG)

-Enable the configuration
+Enable the Nginx configuration and test it to ensure everything works:

 ``` ubuntu
 $ sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/
 ```
-This will instruct Nginx to use the specified configuration the next time it is reloaded.
+ “This tells Nginx to apply the new configuration on the next reload.”

-Testing the configuration for syntax errors
+Test the Nginx configuration for syntax errors:

 ``` ubuntu
 $ sudo nginx -t
 ```
 ![image](./IMAGES/nginxsuccess.PNG)

-Disable default Nginx host that is currently configured listen on port 80
+Disable the default Nginx host that listens on port 80:

 ``` ubuntu
 $ sudo unlink /etc/nginx.sites-enabled/default